 16 reasons to publish your apps and games with the Android App Bundle

-At Google I/O 2019, we announced a number of new features for Android’s official publishing format, the Android App Bundle, including dynamic features which are now out of beta with new delivery options.
-Over 100,000 apps in production today publish with the Android App Bundle, including apps such as Netflix.
+At Google I/O 2019, we announced a number of new features for Android’s official publishing format, the Android App Bundle, including feature modules and asset packs with new delivery modes.
+As of August 2020, over 600,000 apps in production publish with the Android App Bundle, including apps such as Netflix and Adobe.

 1. Most apps see a significant size reduction.
 On average, developers who switch have seen 20% size savings compared to a universal APK.
 These size savings have resulted in up to 11% higher installs, higher update rates, and fewer uninstalls.
 Visit the new app size report in the Google Play Console to see how much your app could save.